Recenze HMA: Stručné shrnutí odborníka

 HMA VPN Plans & Pricing

 HMA VPN’s 1-month plan is similarly priced as other top VPNs, but the 6-month, 12-month, and 24-month plans are pricey.
-HMA VPN’s 36-month plan offers the best valu, but it’s still more expensive than top competitors like Private Internet Access, CyberGhost VPN, and VyprVPN.
+HMA VPN’s 36-month plan offers the best value and it costs 2,99 US$ / měsíčně.

 HMA VPN’s Business Plan offers a 1-month and a 1-year subscription plan for either 10, 20, or 30 simultaneous connections.